Options When You Leave the Y

 Neither you nor the YMCA can make further contributions once you have left employment.
 However, eligible accounts that you leave at the Fund will continue to earn daily compound interest.

-Any accounts that remain with the Fund, whether voluntarily or because they do not qualify for a withdrawal, may be eligible to be used for an annuity (lifetime income) as early as age 55.
+Any vested accounts that remain with the Fund, whether voluntarily or because they do not qualify for a withdrawal, may be eligible to be used for an annuity (lifetime income) as early as age 55.

 Withdrawal Options by Account Type

-The option to withdraw from the Plans is based on your account type(s) within the Retirement and Savings Plans, and your age and balance at either the time you terminate YMCA employment or make the request, as explained below.
-You can withdraw your balance according to the chart below.
+The option to withdraw from the Plans is based on your account type(s) within the Retirement and Savings Plans, and your age and vested balance at either the time you terminate YMCA employment or make the request, as explained below.
+You can withdraw your vested balance according to the chart below.

 You can review your account types and balances within either Plan by logging in to your account.